-During the year the Board comprised the Chairman, who acts in an executive capacity, one further executive Director and non-executive directors.
-Four non-executive directors served throughout the year and two other non-executives resigned during the year following completion of the scheme of arrangement, having represented the interests of the independent shareholders during the offer process.
-The names of the Directors together with their biographical details are set out on pages 34 and 35.
+During the year the Board comprised the Chairman, who acts in an executive capacity, one further executive director and four non-executive directors.
+The names of the directors together with their biographical details are set out on pages 36 and 37.
 The directors are all members of the Freshwater family with the exception of Mr D Davis who, due to his length of service, is not considered to be independent.
 Given the Freshwater family are the shareholders of the Company, the Board reflects this.